daniCh8/road-segmentation-eth-cil-2020/README.md

 - [URES-ResNet50V2](/src/nets/ures_resnet50v2.py)
 - [USPP-ResNet50V2](/src/nets/uspp_resnet50v2.py)

 Each model has been first trained for 20 epochs on the additional data with `learning rate = .0001`, and then fine-tuned for 60 epochs on the competition data with `learning rate = .00001`.
 During both training and fine-tuning all of the aforementioned data augmentation have been used.
 Moreover, during the `fit` of the networks, both the callbacks *Early Stopping* and *Learning Rate reduction on Plateau* were on.
-The whole pipeline of fitting can be found [here](/src/single_model_trainer.ipynb).
+The whole pipeline of fitting can be found either in [here](/src/single_model_trainer.ipynb).

 After training all the models, a mean ensemble of their predictions has been created [here](/src/ensemble_predictions.ipynb).
 Note that the averaging is made on the outputs of the neural networks, and not on the final binary submission values.